Dhaalu Airport

-Dhaalu Airport is a regional domestic airport located on the island of Kudahuvadhoo in Dhaalu Atoll in the Republic of Maldives.
+Dhaalu Airport (IATA: DDD, ICAO: VRMU) is an international airport located on the island of Kudahuvadhoo in Dhaalu Atoll in the Republic of Maldives.
 It was built by Reollo Investments Pvt.
 Ltd. and is operated by Dhaalu Airport Holdings.

 History

 The airport began operations in 2017, with the first aircraft landing at Dhaalu Airport on June 1, 2017.
+International flights will be started from this airport to India in January 2024.